lbormann/darts-caller/README.md

   that coming from curated caller-voices = wrong!
 - Check host-port on start
 - Care about blocking python process on shutdown
+- improve and prettify json
+- cert expired error
+- not only 0.0.0.0 (web-caller not reachable)
+- play multiple sounds (blocks wait for)
+- connects when server crashed before?

 ### Done